ThePerfectLegend/ThePerfectLegend/README.md

   <a href="https://www.instagram.com/hustla_la_vista/">Instagram</a>
 </p>

+<p align="leading">After 6 years of career in fintech as an analyst and product manager, I decided to try myself in a new role.
+I designed and developed my first app from the scratch alone and published on App Store.
+In this process I found my passion in iOS development and want to expand my skills for creating world changing mobile application.</p>

 <!--
 **ThePerfectLegend/ThePerfectLegend** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.